MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 ### Quick look at the taxonomic content of our metagenome

-We can quickly estimate the taxonomic composition of our assembled metagenome based on the single-copy cores genes found in there.
+While the profile job is running, we can quickly estimate the taxonomic composition of our assembled metagenome based on the single-copy cores genes found in there.

 ```bash
 module load anvio/7.1